mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 Connect the Arduino MKR1000 USB to the IMX USB port.

 # 2.2.
-Software setup:
+Software setup

 # 2.2.1.
-Install Pymata on your Solo:
+Install Pymata on your Solo

 You must have PyMata version 2.1 installed on Solo.
 Newer versions than 2.1 do not properly install on Solo.
 To download PyMata, go here: https://github.com/MrYsLab/pymata-aio